akmn35/new.dist/README.md

 [<img src="man/figures/logo.png" align="right" height="139" alt="" />](https://github.com/akmn35/new.dist)
 <!-- badges: end -->

-The aim is to develop an R package,which is new.dist package, for the probability (density) function, the distribution function, the quantile function and the associated random number generation function for discrete and continuous distributions, which have recently been proposed
+The aim is to develop an R package, which is new.dist package, for the probability (density) function, the distribution function, the quantile function and the associated random number generation function for discrete and continuous distributions, which have recently been proposed